glideapps/quicktype/README.md

 ### Generating code from TypeScript (Experimental)

 You can achieve a similar result by writing or generating a [TypeScript](http://www.typescriptlang.org/) file, then quicktyping it.
-TypeScript is a typed superset of JavaScript with simple, succint syntax for defining types:
+TypeScript is a typed superset of JavaScript with simple, succinct syntax for defining types:

 ```typescript
 interface Person {